-\begin{itemize}[leftmargin=*, itemsep=0pt, topsep=0pt] \item \textbf{MATH500} \citep{hendrycks2021measuringmathematicalproblemsolving}: This dataset includes $12,500$ mathematical questions spanning $5$ different levels of complexity, allowing diversity in analysis of efficiency of reasoning behaviors.
-We selected the curated version from \citet{lightman2023letsverifystepstep}, containing $500$ test samples and selected $1,000$ training samples to form an equivalent distribution of complexity level.

-\item \textbf{GSM8K} \citep{cobbe2021gsm8k}: This dataset contains $8,792$ mathematical questions.
-We selected $3,000$ train instances, and the original $1,318$ test samples.
-Overall, this dataset is more homogeneous where questions involve logical mathematical reasoning, and include a larger number of questions - which is good for benchmarking models. \end{itemize}
+\textbf{Datasets and metrics.} To assess our approach, we selected five state-of-the-art reasoning datasets.
+First, we evaluated our models on three mathematical datasets, namely: \emph{GSM8K}, \emph{MATH500}, and \emph{AIME}.
+Second, we evaluated the applicability of our framework on different domains, with \emph{GPQA-Diamond} and \emph{MMLU-Pro}.
+We evaluated the correctness of the answers using Math-Verify (mathematic tasks) or MCQ-Prompting (knowledge and reasoning benchmarks).
+Our analysis in Section \ref{sec:influence-step-type} and the training of our step-tagger (Section \ref{sec:monitoring-step-tagging}) is conducted on the \emph{training splits}.
+We then evaluated ST-ES in Section \ref{sec:STES-performance} on the held-out \emph{testing splits}.
+Table \ref{tab:reasoning-datasets} in Appendix \ref{sec:appendix-experimental-design} presents the datasets that we selected.

 \textbf{Model selection.} To apply our framework a user must have access to the fine-grained reasoning traces of LRMs.
-However, many high-performing closed-source models (such as, o3 and Claude 3.7) do not expose raw reasoning traces.
-Instead, these models output summaries of thinking tokens generated, which can bias the estimation of their efficiency compared to open-source models.
-In contrast, open-source models like DeepSeek-R1 and QwQ consistently provide reasoning traces.
-For this reason, we focus our analysis exclusively on \emph{DeepSeek-R1-Distill-Llama-8B}, \emph{DeepSeek-R1-Distill-Qwen-14B} and \emph{QwQ-32B}, which offer the granularity needed to monitor the reasoning process.
-This choice is motivated by their variety in term of size and performance, full open-source availability, and diversity in providers.
+Open-source models like DeepSeek-R1 and QwQ consistently provide reasoning traces.
+For this reason, we focus our analysis exclusively on \texttt{DeepSeek-R1-Distill-Llama-8B}, \texttt{DeepSeek-R1-Distill-Qwen-14B} and \texttt{QwQ-32B}, which offer the granularity needed to monitor the reasoning process.
+This choice is motivated by their variety in term of size and performance, and diversity in providers.

-\textbf{Inference setting.} To monitor the steps and intervene in the generation process, we suggest a new definition of the generation process of LRMs.
-We assume that each model generates one token at a time, and we split the steps dynamically.
-However, for the purposes of our experiments instead of re-designing the generation process, we performed standard inference and applied our \emph{Step-Tagging} and \emph{Early-Stopping} algorithms \emph{offline}.
-To ensure the robustness and reproducibility of our approach, we generated five outputs per test sample using fixed random seeds (namely $40$, $41$, $42$, $43$, and $44$), with deterministic decoding.
-A detailed analysis of the expected \emph{online} runtime of our framework is provided in Appendix \ref{sec:appendix-latency-analysis}.
-As well, Appendix \ref{sec:appendix-trade-off} shows that the inference savings enabled by our framework quickly offsets the training and calibration cost during deployment.
+\textbf{Inference setting.} For the purposes of our experiments, we performed standard inference and applied our \emph{Step-Tagging} and \emph{Early-Stopping} algorithms \emph{offline}.
+To ensure the robustness and reproducibility of our approach, we generated outputs using fixed random seeds with deterministic decoding.
+We used five seeds for GSM8K and MATH500 across all three model sizes (8B, 14B, 32B), and we used a single seed on AIME, GPQA and MMLU on the 14B model.